Wat Phra That Lampang Luang

 The Viharn Luang

 The main entrance of the temple is on the east side.
 A beautiful Naga staircase leads to a magnificent gate.
-The first building is the main assembly hall, the Viharn Luang.
-This viharn dates back to the 15th century.
+The first building is the main assembly hall, the Viharn Luang, which translates as the big assembly hall.
+This viharn dates back to the year 1485 (BE2019) during the reign of King Tilokaraj, the 12th monarch of the Mangrai dynasty who ruled from 1441 until 1487.

 The chedi of Wat Phra That Lampang Luang